aws-samples/amazon-dynamodb-labs/content/design-patterns/ex5sparse/Step2.en.md

 The sparse index pattern cuts the haystack representing your data down into a smaller pile so that your searches on the index, with either the `Scan` or `Query` API, are more efficient.
 Instead of combing through all the data in the DynamoDB base table, you can create a sparse index to hold a fraction of your information for easy querying and searching.
 To learn the definition of a [DynamoDB sparse index please review our best practices documentation](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-indexes-general-sparse-indexes.html).

 To start, scan the table to find all the managers without using the global secondary index.
-The throughput consumed will give us a baseline for comparison laterin the exercise.
+The throughput consumed will give us a baseline for comparison later in the exercise.
 In this case, you need to use a filter expression to return only the items where the attribute is_manager is equal to 1, as shown in the following code example.
 ```py
 fe = "is_manager = :f"
 eav = {":f": "1"}